 Possible side effects when using the copper IUD include:

-- Spotting or frequent bleeding is common in the first three months.
+- Spotting or frequent bleeding in the first three months.
 This nearly always settles with time and your regular bleeding pattern will return.

-Can the hormonal IUD cause any serious health problems?
+Can the IUD cause any serious health problems?

 In about 1 in 500 users, a small hole in the wall of the uterus (womb) may be created while the IUD is being inserted.
 The IUD can move through the hole and sit in the wrong place.
 If this happens, keyhole surgery is required to have the IUD removed.

 Around 1 in 300 users get an infection when the IUD is first inserted.
-This is usually successfully treated with antibiotics.
+This can be successfully treated with antibiotics.